-The maritime transport sector consists of passenger and short sea and deep sea cargo shipping and the supportive businesses and infrastructure, including shipyards and ports.
-The subtheme deals with two main topics:
+The maritime transport sector consists of passenger, short sea and deep sea cargo shipping as well as the associated businesses and infrastructure, including shipyards and ports.
+This subtheme annex deals with two main topics:

 - Maritime transport; the land-sea interface of shipping and its relation to ports, roads and railways, but also environment, clustering, connectivity, and logistics; - Green shipping: Research and design efforts in order to develop more energy efficient ships with low environmental impacts in terms of emissions, fuels, and the design and decommissioning of ships.